-Foreclosure Prevention Financing Programs In light of the State's high unemployment rate, the Agency made use of several programs that target homeowners in financial trouble.
+Foreclosure Prevention Financing Programs The Agency made use of several programs that assist home owners in financial trouble.
 The Agency disbursed funds from the N.C.
-Foreclosure Prevention Fund to over 10,200 households in fiscal year 2013.
+Foreclosure Prevention Fund to over 7,500 households in fiscal year 2015.

-The Mortgage Payment Program of the Hardest Hit Fund® (HHF) pays mortgage payments and related expenses for unemployed homeowners up to 18 months while they look for a job or up to 36 months while they complete job training, with a standard maximum assistance of \$36,000.
-The assistance is in the form of a 0% interest deferred loan which will be forgiven if the homeowner continues to live in the home for ten years.
+The Mortgage Payment Program of the Hardest Hit Fund® ("HHF") pays mortgage payments and related expenses for home owners who are unemployed, veterans, or those under other temporary financial hardship.
+Payments are made up to 18 months while home owners look for a job or up to 36 months while they complete job training, with maximum assistance of \$36,000.
+The assistance is in the form of an interest-free deferred loan which will be forgiven if the home owner continues to live in the home for ten years.

-The Second Mortgage Refinance Program of HHF provides assistance to recovered, employed homeowners who have an unaffordable second mortgage due to prior unemployment, under-employment, or other program-eligible financial hardship.
-The assistance is in the form of a 0% interest, non-recourse, deferred-payment subordinate loan up to \$30,000.
+The Second Mortgage Refinance Program of HHF provides assistance to recovered, employed home owners who have an unaffordable second mortgage due to prior unemployment, under-employment, or other program-eligible financial hardship.
+The assistance is in the form of an interest-free, non-recourse, deferred-payment subordinate loan up to \$50,000.